 Nucleus of teams comprise girlfriends & colleagues of Hawks men.

-Teams become known as Bill's Doves.
+Teams become known as Steve's Doves.

 1979: Shiaz Virjee, a member of Vancouver Hawks FHC takes over as coach of the Doves.
 Bearing olive branches, Hawks woo the Doves with view to creating a mixed Men's & Women's Vancouver Hawks FHC.